 Dog licensing fees are set by municipal ordinance but the maximum that can be charged annually is $21.00.
 License fees are kept by the municipality and used for animal and rabies control activities.

-Municipal licensing clerks also collect the following additional fees when the dog is licensed: $1.00 for each dog licensed that is forwarded to the DOH and placed in the Rabies Trust Fund to support State rabies and animal control programs, $3.00 for unneutered dogs that is forwarded to the DOH, Animal Population Control Program to fund the New Jersey low cost spay and neuter program, and $0.20 for each dog licensed that is forwarded to the DOH to defray the costs of operating The People for Animals, Inc. low cost spay and neuter clinic established in 1983 and located in Hillside, NJ.
+Municipal licensing clerks also collect the following additional fees when the dog is licensed: $1.00 for each dog licensed that is forwarded to the New Jersey Department of Health (NJDOH) and placed in the Rabies Trust Fund to support State rabies and animal control programs; $3.00 for dogs that are not spayed or neutered, which is forwarded to the NJDOH, Animal Population Control Program to fund the New Jersey low cost spay and neuter program; and $0.20 for each dog licensed that is also forwarded to the Animal Population Control Program.